Cataract Treatment

 Freedom to live your life

-Laser Assisted vs.
+Laser Assisted vs. Manual Procedure

 You have two important decisions to make when it comes to your cataract surgery: how your new lens is implanted and what type of lens is implanted.

 For how the surgery is performed, your doctor can either access your cataract manually or with laser assisted surgery.
 Manual surgery is planned with measurements of your eye and incisions are made with a blade.
-Laser assisted surgery delivers a personalized, precise, and gentle approach in which a laser scans your eye to create a unique 3D blueprint and incisions are made with a laser.
+Laser assisted surgery delivers a personalised, precise, and gentle approach in which a laser scans your eye to create a unique 3D blueprint and incisions are made with a laser.

 Cataract surgery is usually quick (about 15 minutes) and typically done as an outpatient procedure.
 If you feel any discomfort or pain during cataract surgery, be sure to let your doctor know.
 You'll be given a local anesthetic in the form of drops to numb your eye, and will be fully awake the whole time.